 The glue was used to secure, on the long term, holds that were doubtful but would not break easily when hammered.
 Despite the aspect of the route and the glue which might make some skeptical, there is normally no danger.

-Don’t escape left to top out the route and climb right under the last bolt (otherwise it’s not 5.11b).
 The third bolt has been pushed a bit too deep.
 Use a quickdraw with a thin carabiner head.

 Route By: Hirotsugu Yoshinaka (広次 吉仲)

 Very nice technical route.
 The route traverse 3 times, hence the name.